 Recent meta trends:

-• Fusion units becoming essential
+- Fusion units are becoming essential

-• Scaling damage over fixed DPS values
+- Scaling damage over fixed DPS values

 How to Use This Anime Adventures Tier List